Lisbon Itinerary 2026 Field-tested plans from 1 to 7 days

 9 SPOTS MAPPEDBelém

-Monuments, monasteries, and the world’s best tart
+Monuments, monasteries, and the original pastel de nata

 11 SPOTS MAPPEDGraça